sarahramadan/ayah-detection/README.md

 Make sure you have [Docker](https://docs.docker.com/install/) installed on your system.
 If you are using Docker for Windows, make sure you enable Linux containers.

-## Build the Docker image
+## Get the latest Docker image

-For the first time, you need to build the docker image that is used to run the below scripts.
+For the first time, or whenever you need to make sure you have the latest image, you need to pull the docker image that is used to run the below scripts.

-    docker build . -t ayahdet:1
+    docker pull elmohafez/ayah-detection:latest

 ## Run the Docker container